Jayich-Lab/pcb-fiber-switch/README.md

 It uses [Agiltron fiber-to-fiber MEMS switches](https://agiltron.com/product/fiber-fiber-optical-switch/), which costs around $300-700 each depending on the fiber, wavelength, and connector.
 A [teensy 3.2](https://www.pjrc.com/store/teensy32.html) is used to control those switches.
 It can be programmed to turn on/off switches periodically and/or directly controlled by a computer.
 Secondary TTL control can be used with each switch instead of the teensy.
-It is compatible with both 3.3 V logic level (<10 mA) and 5 V logic level (<15 mA).
+It is compatible with both 3.3 V and 5 V logic levels (Any voltage between 3 to 10 V works) and needs 15 mA current.

 ## Expected lifetime

+The lifetime will likely be limited by the solid state switch and the fiber-to-fiber switch.
+The solid state switch states a lifetime of [>50 million operations](http://www.crydom.com/en/tech/newsletters/solid%20statements%20-%20life%20expectancy%20of%20ssrs.pdf), and the fiber-to-fiber switch with [10 million cycles](https://agiltron.com/PDFs/FFSW%201x2,%202x2.pdf).
+Assuming a channel changes its state every 5 seconds 24 x 7, the fiber-to-fiber switch has a lifetime of ~3 years.
+Both the solid state switch and the fiber switch can be relatively easily replaced as they are both through-hole mounted parts.

 ## Part list
 ### Enclosure